prinzdezibel/macos-keybindings/README.md

 # macos-keybindings

-A MacOS keymapper for nix-packaged Linux systems.
+A MacOS keymapper for NixOS.

 ## Prerequisites

-- Nix package management
-- Linux (Windows platform may also work, not tested)
+- NixOS Linux
-- Wayland or Xorg (not strictly needed, but recommended)
+- Wayland or Xorg
+- KWin window manager
-- KDE Plasma + KWin windows manager (not strictly needed, but recommended)
+- KDE Plasma Desktop

-Features:
+## Features

 - Generic MacOS shortcuts for all applications through [keymapper](https://github.com/houmain/keymapper)
-- KWin & Plasma shortcuts are defined to match Apple's counterparts
+- KWin & Plasma shortcuts that emulate their MacOS counterparts
+- Support for application specific keymappings
-- Application specific keymapping for VS Code to match exactly [MacOS shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf).
-More information: [codebling](https://github.com/codebling/vs-code-default-keybindings)
+- VS Code Keymapping plugin
+  - Matches exactly the official [MacOS shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf)

+## Notice
+Keyboard layout will be changed to English (intl., with AltGr dead keys) for keymapper to work properly.
+Various shortcuts in System Settings will be defined/overwritten.

 ## Installation for flake based setup (recommended)
 ```